'Buy the Rumor and Sell the News' Forex Trading Strategy

 Investors who apply this strategy tend to seek out undervalued markets.
 When potential news or information, which serves as a rumor, suggests that an asset may produce more future cash flows, it may be worth more in the next few weeks or months.
 Investors will buy that asset up to the point where it is no longer undervalued.

 If the rumor is false or the market over buys the asset such that it is no longer undervalued, but potentially overvalued, than an inline newsprint slightly below expectations will rightfully cause a selloff.
 Only a surprise news event that surpasses the anticipated rumor will cause the stock to remain at levels before the news event or potentially higher.

 Implications of 'Buy the Rumor Sell the News'

-One of the largest frustrations for traders is created by buying something you know to be strong only to see it sell off.
-There is a mental bias known as recency bias; that was highlighted in Daniel Kahneman’s Thinking Fast And Slow, that described traders find yesterday’s news.
+One of the largest frustrations for traders is created by buying something you know to be strong only to see it sell off and lose value.
+There is a mental bias known as recency bias; this idea was highlighted in Daniel Kahneman’s "Thinking Fast And Slow."

 In such an instance, one trader reacts slowly to news while other traders acted as soon as the rumors came out.
 Such slow-to-act traders often provide the liquidity for in-the-know traders to take advantage on the now confirmed or disappointing news release.

 When a positive news event comes out and the price rises, entering on that positive news release can potentially be the worst possible time to enter the market.
 That is the time when everyone else who bought the stock at the lower price may be getting out of the market to reap a profit.